-Enter the humble window fan.
-The gadget sucks up far less electricity than an AC, and although it may not cool spaces as quickly or powerfully, a fan in your open window can circulate enough cool air to make your apartment comfortable — especially when the nights and mornings start to get cooler.
+That’s where a fan comes in — desk fans, tower fans, ceiling fans, and floor fans can cool things down while using a lot less energy.
+A fan in your open window can circulate enough cool air to make your apartment comfortable — especially when the nights and mornings start to get cooler.
 “I always tell people that window fans are good when the temperature outside is cooler at some point during the day than it is inside,” says John Tarzian, owner of Tarzian Hardware in Park Slope.
 “It’ll be 90 inside, and outside it’ll be 80 — that’s when it’s a great time for a window fan.”
 And if the air blown by a window fan isn’t cool enough, Jitu Maat, who works at Hardware 2.0 in Brooklyn, has a useful tip: “I recommend putting ice in front of the window fan, and that will blow cool air,” he says.
 “It’s called evaporative cooling and it’s the way that the ancient Egyptians used to cool themselves.”
-To find the best window fans suitable for practically any space, we asked Maat, Tarzian, and three other hardware store owners about their favorites, all of which are below.
+To find the best window fans suitable for practically any space, we asked Maat, Tarzian, and five other hardware store owners about their favorites, all of which are below.

 Best overall window fan

-Four out of our five experts agreed that a twin window fan is a reliable way to both ventilate and cool down a room.
-Smaller and more rectangular than the box fans that might first come to mind as traditional in-window models, twin window fans have the ability to both expel hot air from a room and pull cooler air in.
+Five out of our seven experts agreed that a twin window fan is a reliable way to both ventilate and cool down a room.
+Bob Fendell, owner of University Hardware and Housewares, says that twin models “work the best” out of all window fans — and come with the bonus of each fan working independently of each other for more customized cooling.
 This Lasko Twin Window Fan is a best seller in Maat’s store.
 “It’s got the ability to go forward, and in reverse, so you can exhaust air,” he explains, noting “if you’ve got a smoky room, you can bring in fresh air.”
 The Lasko fan is also pretty quiet, and competitively priced, according to Maat.
 Plus, this comes with expanding side panels that can stretch to fit windows as wide as 35 inches, and a built-in dial that can be adjusted depending on whether you want a room warmer or cooler (when the room reaches your chosen setting, the fan will turn off).
 Tarzian, Nathaniel Garber Schoen of Garber Hardware, and Ed Warshaw, owner of Warshaw Hardware, also recommend using a twin window fan like this, with each saying that Lasko is a brand he trusts.

 Best smartish twin window fan